thehounddog/Test-midi-1/README.md

 When the required tempo is above 160 BPM I switch to the second assign which has a different range (160 - 287).

 **Hopefully someone can help with**
-1) improve my approach - it would be good not to use assgns as a minimum
+1) Improve my approach - it would be good not to use assigns.
+Is there a standard message to set Tempo that is supported by the RC600?
 2) The BPM should be 24000/notetime but it was slughtly wrong (about 1%).
 My guess is that this is due to processing time required by the ESP32.
 I made adjustments to the 24000 number by trial and error until the BPM was correct.
 I ended up with 240110
 3) improve my code - this is my first C++ project and I'm sure the code is a complete mess for anyone who knows what they are doing.